ausbin/c-lc3-crossover-episode/lab/README.txt

 Exercise 2.
 Now implement nice() again in C in the nice_c() function
             in `main.c'.
 Much less tedious and more readable, right?

-            Now run `make'.
+            Now run:

+                $ make

             This runs the Makefile, which generates `main.asm' from `main.c'.
+(If you're on a VM and this fails with an error like ``file not found'', run `sudo apt install libc6-i386'.)

             1. What is inside `main.asm'?